AlphaSlayer1964/kemono-dl/README.md

 --verbose                                 Display extra debug information and create a debug.log --quiet                                   Suppress printing except for warnings, errors, and critical messages --cookies FILE                            Files to read cookies from, can take a comma separated list.
-(REQUIRED) -l LINKS, --links LINKS                   URLs to be downloaded, can take a comma separated list.
+(REQUIRED) -l, --links LINKS                         URLs to be downloaded, can take a comma separated list.
--f FILE, --from-file FILE                 File containing URLs to download, one URL per line.
+-f, --from-file FILE                      File containing URLs to download, one URL per line.
 Lines starting with a "#" are counted as comments (Aliese:--fromfile)
 --kemono-favorite-users                   Adds all favorite users posts from kemono.party.
 (Requires cookies while logged in) --coomer-favorite-users                   Adds all favorite users posts from coomer.party.
 (Requires cookies while logged in) --favorite-users-updated-within N_DAYS    Only download favorite users that have been updated within the last N days.
 --kemono-favorite-posts                   Adds all favorites posts from kemono.party.
 (Requires cookies while logged in) --coomer-favorite-posts                   Adds all favorites posts from coomer.party.
-(Requires cookies while logged in) -o PATH, --output PATH                    Path to download location --restrict-names                          Restrict file names and folder names to only ASCII characters, and remove "&" and spaces
+(Requires cookies while logged in) -o, --output PATH                         Path to download location --restrict-names                          Restrict file names and folder names to only ASCII characters, and remove "&" and spaces
 --no-indexing                             Do not index file names.
 Might cause issues if attachments have duplicate names.
--a FILE, --archive FILE                   Downloads only posts that are not in provided archive file.
+-a, --archive FILE                        Downloads only posts that are not in provided archive file.
 (Can not be used with --update-posts)
 --update-posts                            Updates already downloaded posts.
 Post must have json log file. (can not be used with --archive)
 --yt-dlp                                  Tries to download embed with yt-dlp. (experimental) --post-timeout SEC                        The amount of time in seconds to wait between downloading posts. (default: 0)